-Silver leaf is used both in poliment silvering and for silvering with Mixtion and gilding size.
-Silver leaf is made from pure silver and is only suitable for silvering for indoor installation.
-Immediately after application, the silver leaf must be given a coat of lacquer, as otherwise it will begin to oxidise in the air.
+Silver leaf is used both in water gilding and for silvering with Mixtion and water based goldsize.
+Silver leaf is made from pure silver and is only suitable for silvering of indoor installations.
+Immediately after application, the silver leaf must be given a coat of varnish, as otherwise it will begin to oxidise due to contact with the air.

 Special characteristics when working with silver leaf

 - Silver leaf should only be applied in a workshop or in an environment with low air humidity, as the material oxidises very quickly.

 - In workshops in which acids and solvents are being used, fumes must be taken into account.
 You should not carry out silvering in such a place or store booklets with silver leaf.